GeorgAnatoly/java-prime-number/README.md

   * User input must be 1000 >= *n* >= 1
   * Outputs a single line
   * Output has a single space separating digits

+###### Solution Description
+Using a unit-test driven approach I created atomic, uncoupled classes with a small number of methods in each class.
+The approach used was to ensure no temporal binding as well as ensuring a high degree of readability.
+Tests cover each constraint failure and pass point.

+#### Solution Author
+Blake Olinger - *sole author* - [email](mailto:finalyetifive@gmail.com)